isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/authoring-file-management.md

 ## Copy and paste files

-If the file has human readable filename
+**If the file has human readable filename**

-:   -   *If the file with the same name does not exist in the destination folder*: A new copy of the file is created and a UUID is also assigned to it.
+-   *If the file with the same name does not exist in the destination folder*: A new copy of the file is created and a UUID is also assigned to it.
 Here, the file name is same as the original file name.
 -   *If the file with the same name already exists in the destination folder*: A new copy of the file is created with a suffix \(like filename0.extension\).
 A UUID is also assigned to the newly created file.

-If the filename is based on a UUID pattern
+**If the filename is based on a UUID pattern**

-:   -   *If the file with the same name does not exist in the destination folder*: A new copy of the file is created and a new UUID is also assigned to it at the new location.
+-   *If the file with the same name does not exist in the destination folder*: A new copy of the file is created and a new UUID is also assigned to it at the new location.
 Here, the file name is same as the UUID.
 -   *If the file with the same name already exists in the destination folder*: A new copy of the file is created and a new UUID is also assigned to it.
 The file name is same as the UUID.

 ## Copy and paste folders

-Copy and paste folder at the same location
+**Copy and paste folder at the same location**

-:   -   *The folder has files with human readable filenames*: A new copy of the folder is created with a suffix \(like foldername0\).
+-   *The folder has files with human readable filenames*: A new copy of the folder is created with a suffix \(like foldername0\).
 A new UUID is also assigned to the files within the folder.
 However, there is no change in the file names.

 -   *The folder has files with filenames based on a UUID pattern*: A new copy of the folder is created with a suffix \(like foldername0\).
 A new UUID is also assigned to all files within the new folder.
 The file names are also changed; the file names are same as the new UUID.

-Copy and paste folder at different location
+**Copy and paste folder at different location**

-:   -   *The folder has files with human readable filenames*: A new copy of the folder is created and a new UUID is also assigned to all files within the folder at the new location.
+-   *The folder has files with human readable filenames*: A new copy of the folder is created and a new UUID is also assigned to all files within the folder at the new location.
 Here, there is no change in the folder or file names.

 -   *The folder has files with filenames based on a UUID pattern*: A new copy of the folder is created with the same name as the original folder.
 A new UUID is also assigned to all files within the new folder.
 The file names are also changed; the file names are same as the new UUID.

 ## Drag-and-drop files

-Drag-and-drop with human readable filenames
+**Drag-and-drop with human readable filenames**

-:   -   *Drag-and-drop at the same location*: You are given the options to **Overwrite Existing File\(s\)**, **Keep Both File\(s\)**, and an option to create a version of the existing working copy.
+-   *Drag-and-drop at the same location*: You are given the options to **Overwrite Existing File\(s\)**, **Keep Both File\(s\)**, and an option to create a version of the existing working copy.

     ![](images/uuid-human-readable-drag-drop-same-location.PNG)